Routing Decision Longest Match Explained

 10.0.0.1, 10.1.0.36, 10.1.1.25, 10.1.1.1, and 20.0.0.1.

-The second address (10.1.0.36) is available in the address range of the first route (10.0.0.0 – 10.255.255.255), second route (10.1.0.0 – 10.1.255.255), and the last route (0.0.0.0 – 255.255.255.255).
-If we exclude the default route, the first route and the second route remain for the second address.
+The second address (10.1.0.36) is available in the address range of the first route (10.0.0.0 – 10.255.255.255), the second route (10.1.0.0 – 10.1.255.255), and the last route (0.0.0.0 – 255.255.255.255).
+If you exclude the default route, the first and second routes are left for the second address.
 The subnet prefix of the first route is /8.
 The subnet prefix of the second route is /16.
 Since /16 is more than /8, the router will use the second route for the second address.

-The third address (10.1.1.25) is available in the address range of the first route (10.0.0.0 – 10.255.255.255), second route (10.1.0.0 – 10.1.255.255), third route (10.1.1.0 – 10.1.1.255), and the last route (0.0.0.0 – 255.255.255.255).
-After excluding the default route, the first route, second route, and third route remain for the third address.
-Subnet prefixes of these routes are /8, /16, and /24, respectively.
-Since the router uses the longest prefix to select the best route, the router will use the route with /24 prefix for the third address.
+The third address (10.1.1.25) is within the address range of the first route (10.0.0.0 – 10.255.255.255), the second route (10.1.0.0 – 10.1.255.255), the third route (10.1.1.0 – 10.1.1.255), and the last route (0.0.0.0 – 255.255.255.255).
+After excluding the default route, the first, second, and third routes remain for the third address.
+The subnet prefixes for these routes are /8, /16, and /24, respectively.
+Since the router uses the longest prefix to select the best route, it will use the route with the/24 prefix for the third address.

 The fifth address (20.0.0.1) is available only in the address range of the last or the default route.
 The router will use this route for the fifth address.

-The 'show ip route address' command
+The 'show ip route [address]' command

 #show ip route 10.0.0.1